DC11011100/Cpp/tools/aho-corasick/README.md

 $ pattern_match $START $END dict.txt
 ```
 The first method uses the entire dictionary, while the second inlusively uses words from $START to $END (0-indexed).

-___
-Note: dict.txt is a path to a dictionary containing entries of the form:
+*Note*: dict.txt is a path to a dictionary containing entries of the form:
 ```
 iamaword 24
 secondword 53